 A riveting historical look at gentrification and urban renewal projects that still resonates across every American city today.

 Praise for The Battle of Lincoln Park:

 Distributed by Publishers Group West

-Daniel Kay Hertz is a Senior Policy Analyst at the Chicago-based Center for Tax and Budget Accountability, and writes about urban issues here and in several other publications, including City Observatory.
+Daniel Kay Hertz is the policy director at Chicago's Department of Housing.
+He was formerly a Senior Policy Analyst at the Chicago-based Center for Tax and Budget Accountability, and wrote about urban issues here and in several other publications, including City Observatory.